citp/privacy-policy-historical/r/ra/ray/raythereign.com.md

-> *The following text is extracted and transformed from the raythereign.com privacy policy that was archived on 2011-02-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110214144323id_/http%3A//www.raythereign.com/index.php%3Foption%3Dcom_content%26view%3Darticle%26id%3D562%26Itemid%3D191) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the raythereign.com privacy policy that was archived on 2011-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111211034514id_/http%3A//raythereign.com/index.php/Main/privacy-statement.html) for the most accurate reproduction.*

-# Privacy Statement
+# Privacy Statement | Main

 ### Raythe Reign's Statement of Privacy